0danylo/CMSC472_FALL2024_HW2/Readme.md

 None of the parts of this assignment require use of a machine with a GPU or Pytorch library.
 You may complete the assignment using your local machine or you may use Google Colaboratory.
 However, we encourage you to try using Google Colaboratory and get familiar with it as it would be helpful in upcoming assignments.

 Credits: The format of this assignment is inspired by the Stanford CS231n assignments.
-We have borrowed some of their data loading and instructions in our assignment ipython notebook.
+We have borrowed some of their data loading and instructions in our assignment Jupyter notebook.